 The course involves academic study of the counseling process and extensive practice of problem assessment and counseling skills.
 Focus is on counseling techniques, with less emphasis on theory.
-Prerequisites: Minimum grades of C in PSY 100, 301 and 308.
-May not be taken if credit has been earned for PSY 240.
-Offered in spring.
+Prerequisites: Minimum grades of C in PSYC 100, 301 and 308.
+May not be taken if credit has been earned for PSYC 240.
+Offered in fall and spring.

-PSY 322 Psychology of Gender
+PSYC 322 Psychology of Gender

 This course focuses on the development of gender identity and gender roles from a psychological perspective.
 Topics include stereotypes, comparisons of male and female cognitive, physical, social and sexual functioning, an historical perspective on gender roles, socialization theories and agents, family relationships, love and marital relationships, communication styles, mental health issues and issues of power.
 The course will use materials from both a male and female perspective and will discuss gender roles from a Christian worldview.
-Prerequisite: Minimum grade of C in PSY 100 or permission of the instructor.
-Offered in fall.
+Prerequisite: Minimum grade of C in PSYC 100 or permission of the instructor.

-PSY 324 Cross-Cultural Psychology
+PSYC 324 Cross-Cultural Psychology 3

-Explores how Western-based theories (in perception, cognition, developmental, social, and clinical psychology) are altered in, and affected by, crosscultural settings and indigenous psychologies, and how the results can be critically understood and practically applied.
-Prerequisite: Minimum grade of C in PSY 100.
+Explores how Western-based theories (in perception, cognition, developmental, social, and clinical psychology) are altered in, and affected by, cross-cultural settings and indigenous psychologies, and how the results can be critically understood and practically applied.
+Prerequisite: Minimum grade of C in PSYC 100.
 Offered in spring.

-PSY 341 Research Methods I
+PSYC 341 Research Methods I

 A course required of all psychology majors usually taken during their junior year.
 The course covers basic research design, both quasi-experimental and experimental.
 Topics include the case study, naturalistic observation, correlational studies, survey techniques, and controlled experiments in the field and in the laboratory.
-Prerequisites: Minimum grades of C in PSY 100.
+Prerequisites: Minimum grades of C in PSYC 100.
+Offered in spring and fall.

-PSY 342W Research Methods II
+PSYC 342W Research Methods II

 Students are required to develop a prospectus which requires skilled research techniques such as the development of a hypothesis, a thorough review of relevant articles from professional journals, and creation of a research design including proposed method of data collection and appropriate statistical analysis of results.
 A thorough application of APA guidelines is emphasized.
 Open to Psychology majors in the junior year.
-Prerequisite: Minimum grade of C in PSY 341.
+Prerequisite: Minimum grade of C in PSYC 341.
+Offered in spring and fall.

-PSY 415 History and Systems of Psychology 3 This course presents an historical study of the development of psychology as a natural and social science, from the time of the Ancient Greeks to the present.
+PSYC 415 History and Systems of Psychology 3 This course presents an historical study of the development of psychology as a natural and social science, from the time of the Ancient Greeks to the present.
 Topics include the philosophical and natural science roots of psychology, the interrelated development of the various theories of psychology and progress in the major areas of psychological research.
-All students will take the major field test \MFT).
+All students will take the major field test (MFT).
 Prerequisite: Senior status as a psychology major or permission of instructor.
 Offered in fall and spring.

-PSY 443 Senior Thesis
+PSYC 443 Senior Thesis

 Recommended for all psychology majors with an interest in pursuing graduate studies, the focus of this course is the empirical investigation of a research topic selected by the student and described in a manuscript prepared in the editorial style of the American Psychological Association.
 The manuscript includes (a) a brief review of the scholarly (i.e., peer-reviewed) literature addressing the selected topic; (b) the formulation of an original research hypothesis; (c) a description of the method of participant selection, instruments, research procedures, and data collection and analysis appropriate to the hypothesis; and (d) a discussion of the results of the investigation, with emphasis on theoretical as well as practical application.
 Students are encouraged to present their findings at a regional undergraduate research conference that meets each spring.
-Required of psychology majors enrolled in the BS track.
-Prerequisite: Minimum grade of C in PSY 341 and PSY 342W.
+Prerequisite: Minimum grade of C in PSYC 341 and PSYC 342W.
 Offered in fall.

-PSY 495 Internship
+PSYC 495 Internship